kevinchannon/wite/README.md

 The aim here is not to produce necessarily the most complete set of features, nor the most generic, nor the most performant, nor the most memory-efficient, nor, even, the safest implementations.
 If we were to make all those considerations, then we'd miss out on 99% of the usefulness, for the sake of 1% of the considerations.
 This is not to say that those considerations are not made, just that they're not the focus.

-The focus is to provide things that are *simple at the point of use*, with implementations that are *intuative* and can almost be guessed and just *do the right thing* in >~95% cases.
+The focus is to provide things that are *simple at the point of use*, with implementations that are *intuitive* and can almost be guessed and just *do the right thing* in >~95% cases.
 That is **Wite should be**:
 1. Easy to obtain and include in a project
 2. Easy to call in the project's code

 **If you're a C++ beginner**, then you should be able to acquire and use Wite in your project without too much of a headache.
 That's the aim.
-If this is not the case, then let me know and we'll see what we can do to make it even easier :)
+If this is not the case, then let me know, and we'll see what we can do to make it even easier :)

 `string::split` is a good example.
 There isn't (currently) a standard library function for this and every codebase rolls its own, essentially.
 Sure, I could get it from [Boost](https://www.boost.org/doc/libs/1_80_0/doc/html/string_algo/usage.html#id-1.3.3.5.9), but then I've pulled in quite a heavyweight dependency (or, I've had to exercise a relatively large amount of understanding in order *not* to pull in a large dependency).
 Wite's `string::split` takes one thing (a string-like thing) and returns a `std::vector<std::string>` with the result in it.
 Is this the most efficient thing in all cases?
 No. Is it *good enough* in 99% of cases?
 Probably.